LevonVardanyan/AndroidArchitectureComponents-mvvm/README.md

 ```Java
 FeedViewModel
 ```
 It manages the connection between View and Data, and saves the app state.
 It contains LiveData objects for observing by View or Observable objects for using with DataBinding.
-Also it contains Repository instance for asking data, instance would passed to ViewModel by constructor, when it would created by ViewModelFactory.
+Also it contains Repository instance for asking data, instance would be passed to ViewModel by constructor, when it would be created by ViewModelFactory.
+Also FeedViewModel makes the periodic checking for new Articles by running some Runnable on handler.

 Here
 ```Java